kevinjalbert/kevinjalbert.github.io/source/articles/2015-09-24-respect-http-caching.html.md

 ---
-title: Respect HTTP Caching
+title: "Respect HTTP Caching"

-teaser:
-  API developers put a lot of time and effort to ensure that their API can scale.
+description: "API developers put a lot of time and effort to ensure that their API can scale.
 One effective way to mitigate load is to use HTTP caching.
-  As developers we need to respect HTTP caching to not waste efforts.
+As developers we need to respect HTTP caching to not waste efforts."

 tags:
 - http